subzerocloud/pgsalesforce_demo/README.md

 ## Status
 This project is in early development.
 It is not yet ready for production use.
 Use only on a sandbox/dev Salesforce instance.

 If you are interested in using this commercially, please contact me at `sfdev1010 [at] gmail [dot] com`.
-The first 5 design partners will get a free license and full source code, the next 100 will get a perpetual license for a one time fee of $950 with full source code.

 ## Setup